Finite Population Dynamics Resolve the Central Paradox of the Inspection Game: Birth-death process

 The deterministic replicator equations are found by calculating the expected change in the population numbers, $\mathbb{E}(\Delta X)$ and $\mathbb{E}(\Delta Y)$.
 For citizens, the expected change in the number of criminals in time $\delta t$ is

 The quantity $ \mathbb{E}(\Delta X/N) /\delta t$ provides the discrete-time approximation of the time derivative $dx/dt$ in the deterministic limit where the population sizes tend to infinity ($N \to \infty$ and $M \to \infty$) and the time step tends to zero ($\delta t \to 0$).
 In this limit, the population frequencies $x=X/N$ and $y=Y/M$ are approximated by continuous functions, which leads directly to the replicator equations.
-We now calculate the necessary non-zero transition probabilities $T_{n,m} (X,Y)$.
+The full expressions for the necessary non-zero transition probabilities $T_{n,m} (X,Y)$, which are used next in the derivation of the replicator equations, are provided in Appendix \ref{appA}.